geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 ##### **Geohot** [[00:14:50](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=890)]
 Yeah, I can look at those too.
-If you post...
+If you post..
 I hope that new reduced stuff should be powerful enough to get all the A ranges.
 And if there's something that's not, we need to make sure those for loops go away, because you can get really slow performance then.
 Or actually, even better, write some tests that are currently failing.
 Not folding the A-range.